 The contingent workforce comes with many cost saving benefits; however, it also presents its own unique set of challenges when a company must process contingent worker payroll.
 Fortunately, for employers who engage temporary talent, advancements in technology are allowing for greater flexibility than ever before.
 Today’s payroll solutions and Vendor Management Systems are providing access to more complete, accurate data on contingent and traditional workers as well as greater visibility into these vital analytics.
-The technology allows a company to manage all worker and talent types in one central ecosystem, allowing employers to make better, data-driven business decisions.
+The technology allows a company to protect their payroll program from risk - as well as manage all worker and talent types in one central ecosystem, allowing employers to make better, data-driven business decisions.

 However, before answering the question of how technology plays a global role in contingent payroll, it's important to learn just what, exactly, contingent workers are and the problems presented when paying them.

 Employers familiar with the phrase, "The rise of contingent labor' once associated the term with advancements in tech, bridging talent skills gaps, shifts in employment attitudes and a growing younger workforce.
 In today's gig economy, however, new drivers of change are forcing employers to engage non-traditional workers, similarly named Independent Contractors, temporary talent, gig workers and contract workers, since the pandemic swept across the globe.

 As effects of the pandemic continue to drive business and talent strategies, it’s critical for companies to become more agile, and a contingent workforce is the widely-adopted answer to bridging skills gaps and driving both growth and innovation.

 Contingent workers are not on a company's payroll in the same manner as traditional employees, but they still provide important services to the organization - and proper rate negotiation is essential to acquiring these niche skills at fair market costs.

 This type of workforce comes with both benefits and risks to the employer engaging them.

 What is the difference between a contingent worker and a traditional employee?